webplatform/docs/guides/html_text/index.md

 {{Flags
 |High-level issues=Move Candidate
 |Editorial notes={{Editorial/Move_Candidate
 | Should be moved to a proper URL to keep breadcrumbs in order.
-Depends upon where HTML tutorials get placed.
+Should not be under guide but /concepts/html to be in a more fitting area.
 }}
 }}
 {{Byline}}